apache/servicecomb-docs/java-chassis-reference/en_US/general-development/file-upload.md

 * Supports servlet-defined javax.servlet.http.Part type, also supports org.springframework.web.multipart.MultipartFile type

-* The two datatype functions are consistent, and the underlying part of MultipartFile is also Part
+* The two datatype functions are consistent, and MultipartFile is also base on Part type

 * Two data types can be mixed, for example, the first parameter is Part and the second parameter is MultipartFile